YaXiaoye/FrameHanger/README.md

 We also provide scripts to enable running the scripts with xvfb on a server with multiple processes.

-Please check xvfb-run-safe.sh and run_paralled_linux.sh
+Please check xvfb-run-safe.sh and run_paralled_linux.sh.

 ## FAQ